Hackaton-O-G-CAN/Hackaton_2020/README.md

 extensions reference: https://github.com/ipython-contrib/jupyter_contrib_nbextensions

-##Blind test dataset decryption
+## Blind test dataset decryption

-You will find this section at the end in the Notebook
+You will find this section at the end in the Notebook or in the decrypt.py file

 ## Authors